Ruaneri-Portela/Romanization-For-Amazon-Music/README.md

 Client:
 Plugin and constant internet connection.

-Server (Read on end this document):
+Server (Read about the API in end this document):
 Python, Flash, Gunicorn and KAKASI

 Kakasi is a transliteration software in C, it is used as our backend to convert the hiragana, katakana and kanji into romanji...
 More information at http://kakasi.namazu.org/index.html.en or https://github.com/loretoparisi/kakasi